 So I've decided that if I am going to bother typing up recipes again, I might as well put it all in one spot!
-This morning I made maple brown sugar cupcakes with maple cream cheese frosting for a brunch party.

 The cupcakes: